Professor Oliver James

-1) The role of performance information about public services (eg provided about local governments, schools, hospitals) in citizens and public service users' perceptions of services, political voice and service choice, building in part on work as part of the EU FP7 Project on the Public Sector of the Future discussed below.
+1) The role of performance information about public services (eg provided about local governments, schools, hospitals) in citizens and service users' perceptions of services, political voice and service choice.
+This strand of work, builds in part on the EU FP7 Project on the Public Sector of the Future discussed below.

-2) Managerial leadership and structural change within public organisations, including the new ESRC funded 'Structure and Organisation of Government' project outlined below and work on the causes and effects of public management leadership change on organisational performance, including the ESRC chief executive succession project outlined below
+2) Managerial leadership and structural change within public organisations, including the new ESRC funded 'Structure and Organisation of Government' project (see below) and work on the causes and effects of public management leadership change on organisational performance, including the ESRC chief executive succession project outlined below

 The project on the ‘Structure and Organisation of Government’ in the UK is supported by £320K (approx.) from the ESRC following a competition under the European Open Research Area.
 The Project will analyse the political logic of government reorganisation and response/lack of response to policy challenges including case studies of climate change/environmental disruption and financial regulation.
 Prof. James will work with a Research Fellow at Exeter and in collaboration with researchers in the Netherlands, France and Germany; the Project runs for 3 years from Sept 2014.

 He was recently principal investigator on an ESRC funded project assessing leadership succession effects on organisational policy and performance (Grant RES062232471: Chief Executive Succession and the Performance of Central Government Agencies £215K Oct 2010-Sept 2013), and is a UK investigator and workpage lead on satisfaction with public services for a joint EU FP7 Project 'COCOPS: Co-ordinating for Cohesion in the Public Sector of the Future' (2011-14).
 He has conducted several projects as part of the recent ESRC Public Services Programme, including the project 'Standards of Evidence for Assessing Public Service Performance' (Grant RES153270014).